 - 8K ready and capable of 4K at 120 frames per second

-- Innovative xCloud game steaming service and Games Pass
+- Innovative xCloud game steaming service

 - Large collection of first-party developers working on exclusive games

 - Supported by the Xbox Series S, a mid-powered, cheaper next-gen console.